IBM/aspera-cli/docs/README.erb.md

 Possible values for option `sources` are:

 - `@args` : (default) the list of files (or file pair) is directly provided on the command line (after commands): unused arguments (not starting with `-`) are considered as source files.
-So, by default, the list of files to transfer will be simply specified on the command line.
+By default, the list of files to transfer is specified on the command line.

 > [!IMPORTANT]
 > When using `@:` to build a command parameter and `--sources=@args` (default),